 For patients, confidentiality isn’t a privilege or a nice-to-have—it’s a right.
 With medical records containing everything from medical history to financial reports to personal contact information, ensuring that documents are stored and disposed of securely is of the utmost importance, both ethically and legally.
-In Canada, information collected by healthcare organizations on individuals is protected by PIPEDA – the Personal Information Protection and Electronic Documents Act.
+In the United States, information collected by healthcare organizations on individuals is protected by the Health Insurance Portability and Accountability Act.

 These instances are becoming more and more common, leading to widespread feelings of concern.
 According to the Healthcare Information and Management Systems Society, breaches are three times more likely to happen in a larger organization than in a small office—a fact that threatens not only confidentiality, but also the integrity of the medical community.